pedroallenrevez/backend-engineering-challenge/README.md

   - `typer` for CLI, and command line niceties
   - `fastapi` and `websockets` for the API
   - `pandas` for baseline solutions on rolling-window averages
-  - `pydantic` for data-model validation, and databse ORM modelling
+  - `pydantic` for data-model validation, and databse ORM modelling (although not used in our service, due to performance.
+It should be used to validate the event generated data, and by the time it reaches the calculation service, it should be assumed to be correct)

 - development environment
   - `black`, `isort` and `treefmt` (included in the Nix devshell environment presets)